joshuadavidthomas/dashtext/README.md

 ## Contributing

-Contributions welcome!
+PRs are welcome, though I may be slow to review.
 This project uses:

 - **Frontend**: SvelteKit + Svelte 5, Tailwind CSS v4, shadcn-svelte
 - **Editor**: CodeMirror 6 with @replit/codemirror-vim